Harriet Stewart, Countess of Galloway

 She was the daughter of Henry Somerset, 6th Duke of Beaufort, and the former Lady Charlotte Sophia Leveson-Gower.

-She married the future earl, who was eleven years older then her, on 9 August 1833, a year before he succeeded in the earldom, while he was Lord-Lieutenant of Kirkcudbrightshire and Wigtonshire.
+She married the future earl, who was eleven years older then her, on 9 August 1833, a year before he succeeded in the earldom, while he was Lord-Lieutenant of Kirkcudbrightshire and Wigtownshire.

 The earl and countess had six sons and seven daughters, including: